Melisa-ops/ETC5513_Tutorial6_Version2/README.md

 # Tutorial6

-Line 1, introduction
+1st line, introduction # greeting

-Line 2, analysis
+2nd line, analysis

-Line 3, insight
+3rd line, insight
+Give some additional point which good

-The last one is closing statement
+The last one is closing statement, thank you!